Samuel Mudd: Rehabilitation attempts

 The degree of Samuel Mudd's culpability has remained controversial.
 Some claim that Mudd was innocent of any wrongdoing, including Mudd's grandson Richard Mudd, and that he had merely been imprisoned for treating a man who came to his house late at night with a fractured leg.
-Over a century after the assassination, Presidents Jimmy Carter and Ronald Reagan both wrote letters to Richard Mudd in which they agreed that his grandfather had committed no crime.
-However, others assert evidence that Samuel Mudd visited Booth three times in the months before the failed kidnapping attempt, including authors Edward Steers, Jr. and James Swanson.
+Over a century after the assassination, Presidents Jimmy Carter and Ronald Reagan both wrote letters to Richard Mudd in which they argued that his grandfather had committed no crime.
+However, others, including authors Edward Steers, Jr. and James Swanson, assert that there is evidence that Samuel Mudd visited Booth three times in the months before the failed kidnapping attempt.

 The first time was November 1864 when Booth was looking for help in his kidnapping plot and was directed to Mudd by agents of the Confederate Secret Service.
 In December, Booth again met with Mudd and spent the night at his farm.
 Later that December, Mudd went to Washington and introduced Booth to Confederate agent John Surratt.
 Additionally, George Atzerodt testified that Booth sent supplies to Mudd's house in preparation for the kidnapping plan.
 Mudd lied to the authorities who came to his house after the assassination, claiming that he did not recognize the man who showed up on his doorstep in need of treatment, and giving them false information about where Booth and Herold went.
 He also hid the monogrammed boot that he had cut off Booth's injured leg behind a panel in his attic, but the thorough search of Mudd's house soon revealed this further piece of evidence which was later used against him.

+Contradicting the above statement that Booth's boot was only found after a search is the testimony of Lieutenant Alexander Lovett that Mudd turned the boot over to him, saying he had cut it off of Booth's leg.
+Furthermore, direct trial testimonies of four witnesses during May 17, 1865 report the same thing.
+The testimonies are as follows: